 - Walking for the day: 17 km, 4 hours

 From Sahagún, the Camino continues across cereal and grain crops, taking pilgrims to the plateau of León.
 Today, you will pass the pretty village of Reliegos on your way to El Burgo Ranero.
-Also on this section of the Camino, you will have the opportunity to take the ‘Vía Traiana’ which is another trail to Santiago, starting in Bordeaux.
+Also, on this section of the Camino, you will have the opportunity to take the ‘Vía Traiana’, another trail to Santiago, starting in Bordeaux.

 From El Burgo Ranero, an easy walk awaits you today.
 Your path continues through the village of Reliegos before descending slowly into the town of Mansilla de las Mulas.

 - Walking for the day: 19 km, 4 hours

 - Accommodation: Albergueria del Camino or similar in Mansilla de las Mulas

 Day 10: Mansilla to León | 19 km

 From Mansilla de las Mulas, you will walk past crop fields before spotting the first signs of industrial activity further on as you approach the city of León.
 From Portillo Hill onwards, you will be able to spot the beautiful city of León ahead.

 - Walking for the day: 19 km, 4-5 hours